The City in a Garden

 Singapore is one of the most expensive cities in the world in terms of accommodation.
 It is also incredible the choice you have here, with so many amazing properties that it is hard to even decide.
 Every hotel chain, name it and you have it here, from the ultra-luxurious to the more modest ones and the wide variety in between; and of course, a good selection of properties through airb&b and the likes with plenty of choice for backpackers.
 A good and reasonable point to start your search is by checking some of our preferred affiliate hotel search engine such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, Hotels Click, LateRooms or Ebookers.

 In the most recent trip in 2019 we stayed at the Bencoolen @ Hong Kong Street.
 A really nice boutique small property in a restored colonial building at Hong Kong Street, right in the heart of the CBD, minutes away from Clarke Quay and most of the sights within walking distance.
 Excellent customer service and welcome, beautifully designed in every place.
 Comfortable and quiet rooms, great breakfast and although small, there is a very nice jacuzzi pool at the rooftop.

-Back in 2011 we stayed at the beautiful Park Hotel Clark Quay (near Clark Quay MRT Station).
+Back in 2011 we stayed at the Riverside Hotel Robertson Quay (near Clark Quay MRT Station) formerly the Park Hotel Clark Quay.
 Perfectly located walking distance to everywhere, large and comfortable rooms, very spacious, huge and high quality breakfast, extremely clean and incredibly professional staff.
 Not to mention the pool, which included back massage bubbles and heated water.
 That was the perfect ending of the days, relaxing in the pool until well after 23.00pm.
 Without any doubt, highly recommended to anyone.